cblearn/cblearn/README.md

 Comparison-based Learning algorithms are the Machine Learning algorithms to use when training data contains similarity comparisons ("A and B are more similar than C and D") instead of data points.

-**:eyes: VSS 2022: Please find an example of psychophysical scaling with triplets [here](https://readthedocs.org/projects/cblearn/generated_examples/plot_psychophysical_scales.html) :eyes:**
+**:eyes: VSS 2022: Please find an example of psychophysical scaling with triplets and ordinal embedding [here](https://cblearn.readthedocs.io/en/latest/generated_examples/plot_psychophysical_scales.html) :eyes:**

 Triplet comparisons from human observers help model the perceived similarity of objects.
 These human triplets are collected in studies, asking questions like